-- Aisle marker: An item - like a candle, ribbon or small bouquet - that marks the beginning of a row of seats.
+- Aisle marker: A wedding decor item - like a candle, lantern, ribbon or small bouquet - that marks the beginning of a row of seats.

-- Arbor: A type of altar that is usually used in outdoor ceremonies.
+- Arbor: A type of altar that is usually used in outdoor wedding decor.
 They are made out of tree branches and/or climbing plants.

 - Arch: A type of altar featuring straight sides and a rounded top.
 They can be made out of anything from driftwood to wine barrels.

 - Ceremony signage: Personalized wedding signs used to give instructions to the guests.
 They usually include info like where to sit and reception directions.

 - Chuppah: A canopy that Jewish ceremonies are performed underneath.
 They usually involve white drapery.

 - Column: A tall pillar that adds an old-world charm to a ceremony.
 Columns tend to be used in place of an altar and can be dressed up with flowers, candles, garlands and/or other decorations.

 - Garland: A wreath made of flowers, leaves or rope that can dress up pews, the altar and/or the entryway.

 - Pew bow: An aisle marker attached to a pew in a church.
 Pew bows are typically made of tulle or ribbon

 - Calligraphy: A decorative type of penmanship, calligraphy adds an air of elegance to your stationery and wedding decor.